twigphp/Twig/doc/04-Extending-Twig.markdown

 ### Object Method Filters

-You can also register methods as filters by using the `Twig_Filter_Method`
+Defining static methods is one step towards better encapsulation, but defining filters as methods of your extension class is probably the best solution.

-class:
+This is possible by using `Twig_Filter_Method` instead of `Twig_Filter_Function` when defining a filter:

     [php]
     class Project_Twig_Extension extends Twig_Extension